What is parallel structure in English grammar?

 Knowing then that a lack of parallelism in your sentences can create issues with comprehension, it’s important particularly in academic contexts that students remember to check their writing for any parallel-structure errors before submitting their work for assessment or publication.

-Now that you’ve completed this first lesson on parallel structures, consider checking your understanding of these concepts by unlocking our Lesson 1 Worksheet and attempting the activities.
-Then move on to Lesson 2 where we deal more specifically with the five tips for successfully identifying and forming parallelism.
+Now that you’ve completed this first chapter on parallel structures, consider checking your understanding of these concepts by unlocking our Chapter 1 Worksheet and attempting the activities.
+Then move on to Chapter 2 where we deal more specifically with the five tips for successfully identifying and forming parallelism.

-Lesson 2 explores the topic: Which 5 tips for correct parallel structure are best?
-Our Lesson 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 2 explores the topic: Which 5 tips for correct parallel structure are best?
+Our Chapter 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

 Collect Academic Marks